-I remember meeting Dean’s ex.
+I remember meeting my husband’s ex.
 It was January 2011; the kids were with him for visitation, I had baked cookies and we were hanging out watching football.
 His ex came to pick up the kids.
-Dean introduced her to me and she barely looked my way, although I was the specific reason she came inside the house that evening.
+He introduced her to me and she barely looked my way, although I was the specific reason she came inside the house that evening.
 I sent a big bag of cookies home with the kids.
 On the way out the door, his ex dropped the cookies on the floor, stepped on them and told me I would have to clean them up.
 That was my first impression and things pretty much went downhill from there.

 Exes – Stepmoms really want to make a good impression but often find ourselves continuously shunned, abused and devalued by you.
 Wanting to make a good impression only lasts for so long.
 But, if we see anything positive on your end we will take up the extra length and bridge the gap.
 However, continually ignoring us and not valuing what we can bring to the lives of your children will only harm you in the long run.
 Instead of finding an ally, you will find a woman not willing to put up with abuse for herself, her husband or your kids.

 2. Did you actually think your ex would never remarry and another woman wouldn’t be involved in the raising of your children?